 The Quinault Indian Nation (QIN) has responded to declining salmon populations by re-creating habitat diversity and increasing resilience that will allow ecosystems to support stronger runs of salmon and adapt to changing climate regimes.
 Since 2008, the QIN has installed 23 engineered log jams on the upper Quinault River to protect remnant spawning habitat, stabilize streams and reduce erosion and siltation.
 Floodplains and log jams are being created using native tree species to anchor soils, shade deep pools and eventually add habitat complexity to flowing waters.
-Early evidence indicates the project is successfully improving salmon habitat and repairing habitat-forming processes in the upper Quinault River.
+Early evidence indicates the project is sourced materials are placed in the Quinault River to re-establish natural processes that create good habitat for salmon and other fish successfully improving salmon habitat and repairing habitat-forming processes in the upper Quinault River.
 The biological processes-including the return of more visible and resilient salmon runs will follow.